dixslyf/mnist-digits-nb-nn/report/report.typ

   Each output represents a score, where a higher score represents that the image is more likely to be the digit that the output represents.
   Thus, the last linear layer represents the final prediction of the model.

+== Cross-Validation

+Cross-validation was performed to estimate the performance of the classifiers before the actual training and testing.
+Performing cross-validation is crucial for several reasons:

+- Getting an unbiased estimate of the classifiers' performance.

+- Verifying that the classifiers were not overfitting or underfitting the training data.

+- Tuning hyperparameters.

+The performance of the classifiers was estimated using nested stratified $k$-fold cross-validation with $k = 5$ for both the outer and inner cross-validation loops.
+The inner fold is for hyperparameter tuning, whose procedure is described in @sec-hyperparameter-tuning.
+Only 25 trials was used for hyperparameter tuning during cross-validation due to the infeasible running time.

+The performance of the methodology for training the naive Bayes classifier was estimated by calculating:
+(a)~the mean of the accuracies against the outer train folds and (b)~the mean of the accuracies against the outer validation folds.
+Similarly, the performance of that for the neural network was estimated by calculating the above two metrics, in addition to:
+(a)~the mean loss against the outer train folds and (b)~the mean loss against the outer validation folds.
+The rationale for calculating metrics for both the train and validation folds is so that we can determine if the training procedures tend to underfit or overfit the models against the training data.

+Results of cross-validation for the naive Bayes classifier are shown below:

+- Mean train accuracy: 87.4%

+- Mean validation accuracy: 87.2%

+Results for the neural network are shown below:

+- Mean train loss: 0.0128

+- Mean train accuracy: 99.7%

+- Mean validation loss: 0.0386

+- Mean validation accuracy: 98.9%

+Since the metrics for the training and validation folds are similar, we can conclude that the models are neither underfitting nor overfitting.

+Logs for the cross-validation process can be found in the following files, which were compressed using gzip:

+- `run_logs/cv_nb.log.gz`

+- `run_logs/cv_nn.log.gz`

 = Evaluation Results and Discussion

 = User Guide